 Each county, city, and town is responsible for the prosecution, adjudication, sentencing, and incarceration of misdemeanor and gross misdemeanor offenses committed by adults in their respective jurisdictions, and referred from their respective law enforcement agencies, whether filed under state law or city ordinance, and must carry out these responsibilities through the use of their own courts, staff, and facilities, or by entering into contracts or interlocal agreements to provide these services.
 Jail overcrowding, costs of prisoner care, drug offenses, and the growing number of mentally ill in the jail system are issues faced by local governments.
-This page provides an overview to local government corrections.
-Its main focus is interlocal contracting and alternatives to incarceration.
-A number of the contract examples have reached their termination dates.
-In some instances no new document has been executed.
-MRSC would appreciate receiving updated interlocal contracts, please Contact MRSC.

-- Ch.72.09 RCW - Department of Corrections
+- Ch.72.09 RCW – Describes statutory authority and responsibilities of the State Department of Corrections

-- RCW 70.48.071 - Standards for operation -- Adoption by units of local government
+- RCW 70.48.071 – Describes standards for operation and adoption by units of local government

 Interlocal Jail Agreements

 RCW 39.34.180 allows a municipality to contract with another municipality for jail services (e.g., a county and a city or among counties and cities) via interlocal jail agreements.
 Jail services can include the provision of prosecution, adjudication, indigent defense, sentencing, and incarceration services for misdemeanor and gross misdemeanor offenses.

 Formed by interlocal agreements between multiple municipalities, cooperative jail facilities provide jail services that are conveniently located at a cost effective rate for the owner cities, which have operational control over the entity, and provide efficiencies for criminal justice partners.

 Single County Jail Facilities